nasa/GeneLab_Data_Processing/RNAseq/RNAseq_Tool_Install/README.md

       cat ./Genomes/Mus_musculus/Mus_musculus.GRCm38.101.gtf ./Genomes/ERCC/ERCC92.gtf > ./Genomes/Mus_musculus/Mus_musculus.GRCm38.101_and_ERCC92.gtf
       ```

-  4. You can now set up your scripts for creating STAR indices for each organism of interest in the `./STAR_Indices/STAR_index_scripts` subdirectory you created in step 2 by following the instructions in [step 3](https://github.com/nasa/GeneLab_Data_Processing/blob/master/RNAseq/GL-DPPD-7101-C.md#3-build-star-reference) of the GL RNAseq processing pipeline.
+  4. You can now set up your scripts for creating STAR indices for each organism of interest in the `./STAR_Indices/STAR_index_scripts` subdirectory you created in step 2 by following the instructions in [step 3](../Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-E.md#3-build-star-reference) of the GL RNAseq processing pipeline.

-     > **Note:** Prior to creating a STAR index for your organizm of interest, you will need to create a subdirectory in the `./STAR_Indices` directory you created in step 2, where the STAR index will be outputted.
-At GeneLab, we title these directories with the organism name and the readlength of the raw sequence data.
-Below is an example for making a STAR index output directory for Mus musculus samples with ERCC spike-in having a readlength of 149:
+     > **Note:** Prior to creating a STAR index for your organism of interest, you will need to create a subdirectory in the `./STAR_Indices` directory you created in step 2, where the STAR index will be outputted.
+At GeneLab, we title these directories with the organism name and the read length of the raw sequence data.
+Below is an example for making a STAR index output directory for Mus musculus samples with ERCC spike-in having a read length of 149:
      ```
      mkdir ./STAR_Indices/Mus_musculus_w_ERCC_RL-149
      ```

-  5. You can now set up your scripts for creating RSEM indices for each organism of interest in the `./RSEM_Indices/RSEM_index_scripts` subdirectory you created in step 2 by following the instructions in [step 5](https://github.com/nasa/GeneLab_Data_Processing/blob/master/RNAseq/GL-DPPD-7101-C.md#5-build-rsem-reference) of the GL RNAseq processing pipeline.
+  5. You can now set up your scripts for creating RSEM indices for each organism of interest in the `./RSEM_Indices/RSEM_index_scripts` subdirectory you created in step 2 by following the instructions in [step 5](../Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-E.md#5-build-rsem-reference) of the GL RNAseq processing pipeline.

-     > **Note:** Prior to creating a RSEM index for your organizm of interest, you will need to create a subdirectory in the `./RSEM_Indices` directory you created in step 2, where the RSEM index will be outputted.
+     > **Note:** Prior to creating a RSEM index for your organism of interest, you will need to create a subdirectory in the `./RSEM_Indices` directory you created in step 2, where the RSEM index will be outputted.
 At GeneLab, we title these directories with the organism name.
 Below is an example for making a RSEM index output directory for Mus musculus samples with ERCC spike-in:
      ```
      mkdir ./RSEM_Indices/Mus_musculus_w_ERCC
      ```